 you'll see in the other pics.

-Got a lot of really nice trinkets here like rings, buttons, the pewter figure on the left (which is pretty heavy) and so on which make for a neat little collection unto itself.
+Got a lot of really nice trinkets here like rings, buttons, the pewter figure on the left (which is pretty heavy) and so on which makes for a neat little collection unto itself.

-That pink tube at the back is a whole paper roll full of Batman logos, what you're meant to do with it is beyond me.
+That pink tube at the back is a whole paper roll full of Batman logos, man that's a lotta logos!